-This Alloy is a modified 316L version an austenitic stainless steel, a low carbon version of 316 and is melted as AOD, AOD + VAR, or VIM + VAR or ESR + VAR.
+This Alloy is a modified 316L version an austenitic stainless steel, a low carbon version of 316 and normally melted as AOD, AOD + VAR, or VIM + VAR or ESR + VAR.
 The low carbon helps to improve weldability as compared to the standard 316 as well as improved corrosion resistance!
 This version is called UHP (ultra-high purity).
 It can be used for manufacturing of components for general purpose and high purity chemical (gas or liquid) distribution systems in semiconductor manufacturing facilities.

 - General Clean Room Fittings